devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 **\(a\) Pre-build**

 This section is used for those Scripts which you want to execute before building the Docker image.
 To add a Pre-build stage, click on Add Stage and provide a name to your pre-stage and write your script as per your requirement.
-This will run in sequence before the docker image is built.
-You can also provide the path of the directory where the output of the script will be stored in the Remote Directory column.
-But this is optional to fill because many times you run scripts which do not provide any output.
+This will be executed before the docker image is built.
+You can also provide the path of the directory where you want the output of the script to be stored in the `Remote Directory` column.
+But this is optional to fill depending on the scripts you run as they may or may not need to provide any output.

 You can add one stage or more than one stage in a CI Pipeline.